OnChainDiscGolf/app/README.md

 > *"We'll settle up after the round!"* — Famous last words.

 **On-Chain Disc Golf** is a disc golf scorecard app with integrated Bitcoin payments.
 No banks.
 No IOUs.
 No "Venmo is acting weird."
-Just pay when you start, get paid when you finish.
+Automatic round settlement, instant and hassle-free.

 Ironically, despite the name, all payments are actually *off-chain*. ;)